pasda2/Spring_backend/README.md

 # Java Live Action Monopoly
 # Overview

 Welcome to the Java Live Action Monopoly project!
-This project aims to bring the classic Monopoly board game to life with a graphical user interface (GUI) implemented in Java.
+This project aims to bring the classic Monopoly board game to life implemented in Java.
 It's designed for an engaging live-action gaming experience.

 # Installation